I can’t believe it! Robin Williams, the happiest and funniest man of my

 I have

-concluded not only are the kids unafraid of their parents, parents are afraid
+concluded that not only are the kids unafraid of their parents, but parents are also afraid

 us in our place?
 "Keep your shirt on."
 "On the double."